 The Company has purchased nominal shares of İş Faktoring A.Ş. ("İş Faktoring") amounting to TL 12.517 in consideration of USD 10.952.375 on 11 August 2004.
 The Company owns 78,23% of the İş Faktoring A.Ş. and it has been consolidated in the accompanying financial statements.
-The Company and its subsidiary run their operations in accordance with "Finance Lease, Factoring, Financing and Saving Finance Companies Law" published on the Official Gazette no. 28496 dated 13 December 2012 and "Regulation on Principles for Establishment and Operations of Finance Lease, Factoring, Financing and Saving Finance Companies ("BRSA").
+The Company and its subsidiary run their operations in accordance with "Finance Lease, Factoring, Financing and Saving Finance Companies Law" published on the Official Gazette no. 28496 dated 13 December 2012 and "Regulation on Principles for Establishment and Operations of Finance Lease, Factoring, Financing and Saving Finance Companies" of Banking Regulation and Supervision Agency ("BRSA").

 The ultimate parent of the Company is Türkiye İş Bankası A.Ş.
-The main shareholders of the Company are Türkiye İş Bankası A.Ş. with 27,79% and Türkiye Sınai Kalkınma Bankası A.Ş. ("TSKB") with 29,46% participation.
+The main shareholders of the Company are Türkiye İş Bankası A.Ş. ("TSKB") with 29,46% participation.
 The Company's 41,82% of shares are publicly traded and listed on the Borsa İstanbul.